rackerlabs/otter/api-docs/rst/dev-guide/overview/additional-resources.rst

 .. _additional-resources:

 Additional resources
 ~~~~~~~~~~~~~~~~~~~~~~

-Rackspace Auto Scale is an open-source project.
+Rackspace Autoscale is an open-source project.
 You can see and
-contribute to source code by using the `AutoScale github repository`_.
+contribute to source code by using the `Autoscale github repository`_.

-- For general information about Auto Scale, see the `Auto Scale FAQ`_
+- For general information about Autoscale, see the `Autoscale FAQ`_
   in the Rackspace Knowledge Center.

 - We welcome feedback, comments, and bug reports.
 Log into the Rackspace